algorithmicprogrammer/ubuntu-lenovo-legion/README.md

 # Ubuntu on Lenovo Legion
 This is a comprehensive guide for installing, using, and optimizing Ubuntu on a Lenovo Legion device.
-This guide is geared towards individuals who are more tech-saavy than the average person (i.e. developers) who are perhaps new to Ubuntu and/or Linux, coming from a different operating system (MacOS or Windows).
+This guide is geared towards individuals who are new to Ubuntu and/or Linux, coming from a different operating system (MacOS or Windows).

 ## Table of Contents
 1. [My System](#my-system)